vrodriguezf/mlr/doc/knitted/tutorial/tune.md

 ```

-We used a trick also described [here](multicriteria_evaluation.md) to also obtain the Standard Deviation by adding a second measure.
+We used a trick, also described [here](multicriteria_evaluation.md), to
+obtain the standard deviation in addition to the default by adding a second
-A quick visualization of the Grid Search can be achived by accessing the opt.path as follows
+measure.
+A quick visualization of the Grid Search can be achieved by accessing
+the ``opt.path`` as follows.

 ```splus
 library(ggplot2)